SparkPost/pizza-bot/README.md

 ## Helpful Hints

-Require the `pizzapi` library at the top of the file: `const pizzapi = require('pizzapi')`.
+Require the `dominos` library at the top of the file: `const pizzapi = require('dominos')`.
 It's already in your `package.json`, so you won't need to install it.

 To get a list of stores use this method call: `pizzapi.Util.findNearbyStores('11 Times Square, New York, NY 10036', 'Delivery', (storeData) => { ... })`